Stazed/seq42/README.md

 * NEW - Midi control added for play/stop, record, and playlist (see SEQ42 document).
 * NEW - Tracks can now be moved by left mouse button drag on track name.
 Moves to existing active tracks will swap the track positions.
 Track name/bus editor, and all track sequence editors must be closed for any moved or swapped tracks.
 * NEW - Add Solo track playing.
 Middle mouse button on track name will toggle solo play.
 Multiple tracks can be soloed.
+* NEW - Added merge track from mouse dragging.
+To merge tracks from mouse, position mouse on track name and shift drag to existing active track.
+Use CTRL drag to delete the originating (dragged) track upon merge.
+* NEW - Add mute and solo individual notes on sequence editor.
+Right mouse button click on piano roll will mute, middle mouse button to solo.
+Muted keys will change color to red, and solo to green.
+These settings will NOT be saved to file.
+* NEW - Add expand and replace midi recording as additional record option.

 What to do with a fresh repository checkout?